AdobeDocs/workfront.it-IT/help/quicksilver/documents/managing-documents/download-documents.md

 product-area: documents
 navigation-topic: manage-documents
 title: Scarica documenti
-description: È possibile scaricare documenti da Adobe Workfront singolarmente o in blocco.
-I documenti possono essere scaricati da qualsiasi area contenente documenti in Workfront.
+description: You can download documents from Adobe Workfront either individually or in bulk.
+Documents can be downloaded from any area that contains documents in Workfront.
 author: Courtney
 feature: Digital Content and Documents
 exl-id: 083c604a-b2ca-4279-a90d-b103e3575dad
 last-update: 2026-04-01T18:03:50Z
 git-commit-file: b03dbe8e217593e0f3a6fcd522148dcd8b7670b8
-source-git-commit: 18301970abddd8ed98abccf42562d950422bfa7c
+source-git-commit: 90eb99fa46e706a53427f995d484e2fb42e9c293
 workflow-type: tm+mt
-source-wordcount: '356'
+source-wordcount: '375'
-ht-degree: 13%
+ht-degree: 12%

 ---

-# Scarica documenti
+# Download documents

-È possibile scaricare documenti da Adobe Workfront singolarmente o in blocco.
-I documenti possono essere scaricati da qualsiasi area contenente documenti in Workfront.
+You can download documents from Adobe Workfront either individually or in bulk.
+Documents can be downloaded from any area that contains documents in Workfront.

 ## Requisiti di accesso